 These days, the job of directing has become increasingly vague and un-definable; it is entirely context-dependent.
 In the words of director Lexi Alexander, “I wish they would do a thing where they say, ‘everybody has to do this thing and then they can become a TV director.’
 For somebody like me, who was a former athlete, going from white belt to black belt to qualify in small tournaments to get to the big tournaments… I thrive on actual rules.
 This fucking bullshit here is the wild wild west.”
 (Miller)

 What does a director do?
 Good question.
 Too often inexperienced people are given the reins of a production before they are ready, and that’s because even broadcasters and funders are unclear about what it takes to direct a film.

-First and foremost, a director needs to have a vision for how a particular film should play.
-Having a working knowledge of writing, shooting, acting and editing are also considered to be aspects of the director’s job.
+First and foremost, a director needs to have a vision of how a particular film will play.
+Having a working knowledge of writing, shooting, acting and editing are all part of the director’s toolkit.
 Directing also means functioning as a leader, and knowing how to control a group process.

 A director needs to figure out how to get the very best out of everyone working on the film.
 On film sets where the director has expertise and authority gained as the result of a solid history in production, crew members can relax and place their faith in the director’s authority and vision.
 Experienced directors have worked on many film shoots, and are familiar with the roles of all team members, so they know what to expect and how best to guide their team towards their shared goal, which is the final film.
 To give that job to a beginner can undermine the entire process.